Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 **Folctha, Cimbrean, the Far Reaches**
 ***Meru, first of the Carbon Caste***

-“What do you think?”
+"What do you think?"

-“I think you’re incredible, darling.”
+"I think you’re incredible, darling."

-Meru beamed happily at “uncle” Nofl, and returned her attention to the performance they were watching.
+Meru beamed happily at "uncle" Nofl, and returned her attention to the performance they were watching.
 It was perhaps slightly narcissistic to feel so proud of herself, but…well, she *was* proud of herself.
 She was the first and only Corti in the *galaxy* to perform alongside human dancers on a stage.
 The only one who could keep up with them.

 The Directorate thought it was a waste of her talents, of course.
 Even if they intellectually agree with the need for the Carbon Caste to supplant and ultimately replace the old castes, they still thought the way they’d been raised to think, still held on to the values they’d been raised with.
 To them, the world was divided into scientists, mathematicians, engineers and doctors on the one hand, and the people who enabled them to exist on the other.